-Realisation Par, means ‘Made By, Styled By’ in French, is an Australian brand founded by Alexandra Spencer and Teale Talbot in 2015.
+Realisation Par is an Australian label founded by Alexandra Spencer and Teale Talbot in 2015.
+The brand name means ‘Made By, Styled By’ in French.

 $210.
 Size XS

-I adore the fit of this dress, the square neckline, the tiny spaghetti straps, and especially its green color with white florals all- over it.
+I adore the fit of the Amelia, the square neckline, the tiny spaghetti straps, and especially its green color with white florals all-over it.
 It’s refreshing for the summer and easy to transition to the fall with a light layer of a cardigan or a leather jacket.
 It is a midi-length which is my favorite length to wear!
-I’ve seen people styling it with sneakers for a casual look which I’ve tried to do here, but I do think Realisation Par dresses are much better paired with slim heeled sandals.
+I’ve seen people styling it with sneakers for a casual look which I’ve tried to do here, but I do think Realisation Par dresses are much better paired with slim-heeled sandals.

 $140.
 Size XS

 This wrap top came by surprise as I did not expect that style of wrap top.
 It is tied in the middle, and there is not stopping as you can tie it as tight or loose as you’d like!
 However, it does run super low, so I’m not quite sure it would work for bigger chested girls.
 I used the long necklace trick to kinda cover that low neck cut, and the knot got loosen a few times when I first wore it.
 So double knot it is!
 The red cherries are super cute, and below are two ways I’ve styled it with, shorts or jeans, flats or heels.
 Again, Realisation pieces are super easy to dress up or down, and I love the versatility of each piece.

 $150.
 Size XS